MeoMunDep/NodeGo/README.md

 ### 2. `telegramDatas.txt` - 🗂️ User Data

-- Fill the data for `telegramDatas.txt` file, get data from [here](https://t.me/KeoAirDropFreeNe/257/6879).
+- [Get it from here](https://t.me/KeoAirDropFreeNee/1586).
 This file contains user data in the following format:

 ```txt
 query_id.../user...